Charlotte Kok’s Wicked Winning Ways – posted 21 February 2026

 I have been called everything under the sun from self-serving floozy, malignant narcissist, major liability, and liar, to Rose Hancock’s daughter.
 I wear these assessments as a badge of honour.

 After all, when one operates at Elite Altitude, one serves oneself the organisation above everything and everyone else.
-One’s — my — selflessness is exemplary within Findex-Crowe.
+One’s — my — selflessness is exemplary within CorporationX.
 And everyone who knows me understands the extraordinary lengths I go to exact payback ensure the interests of my employer are protected.

 Look at my accomplishments: